RogerVFbr/MySQLAccess/README.md

 ```

 ### ADD (Create)
-Add new row to table (field names must match table columns as much as possible and types must be compatible).
+Add new row to table from a new model instance (field names must match table columns as much as possible and types
+must be compatible).
 Automatically generated values such as primary key will simply be ignored.
 ```
 Employee newEmployee = new Employee(
         1,